kunxin-chor/js-code-tutorial/questions/02-operators/02-01-product.md

   }
 ]

+---WALKTHROUGH---
+Here's a step-by-step guide to solve this problem:

+1. Use `prompt` twice to get two numbers from the user.
+2. Convert the inputs to numbers using `Number()` or the `+` operator.
+3. Multiply the two numbers using the `*` operator.
+4. Use `console.log` to print the final result.

+Additional tips:
+- Make sure to convert the input to numbers before multiplication.
+- You only need one `console.log` statement at the end to display the result.

 ---EXPLANATION---
 The `calculateProduct` function demonstrates how to use the `prompt` function to get input from the user, perform a calculation, and then output the result.
 Here's how it works: